banbaralab/aspcafe/README.md

 The clingo's option `--opt-mode=optN` allows for enumerating optima.

 #### Multi-objective CAFE Problem
-The bellow command finds an optimal solution of a Multi-objective CAFE Problem.
+The bellow command finds an optimal solution of a Multi-objective CAFE Problem: the instance is ovm.lp and the CAFE standard value is 8.5km/L.
 The asprin's option `-n 0` allows for enumerating optima.
 ```
 $ asprin aspcafe_extended.lp benchmark/tableFE.lp benchmark/tableSV.lp benchmark/ovm.lp --config=trendy -c t=85 > ovm_pareto.log